michead/vk_renderer/README.md

 # vk_renderer
-### High Performance Implementations of Subsurface Scattering and Ambient Occlusion for Real-Time Simulations
+### Vulkan implementations of Subsurface Scattering and Ambient Occlusion

 SSS implementation is based on the following works by Jorge Jimenez:
 * http://www.iryoku.com/translucency